bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Yeah.
 So key verified anonymous credentials are a generalization of the blind signatures.
 In Wasabi, at 1.0, we used blind signatures.
-In 2.0, we used key verified anonymous credentials.
+In 2.0, we used key-verified anonymous credentials.

 Speaker 1: 01:36:27